drhsqlite/fossil-mirror/www/gitusers.md

 everything - all branches, all wiki, all tickets, all forum posts, all tags, all technotes - everything.

+## The Main Branch Is Called "`trunk`", not "`master`"

+In Fossil, the traditional name and the default name for the main branch is "`trunk`".
+The "`trunk`" branch in Fossil corresponds to the "`master`" branch in Git.

+These naming conventions are so embedded in each system, that the "trunk" branch name is automatically translated to "master" when a [Fossil repo is mirrored to GitHub][6].

+[6]: ./mirrortogithub.md

 ## The "`fossil status`" Command Does Not Show Unmanaged Files

 The "`fossil status`" command shows you what files in your check-out have